-Espionage is the practice of spying or using spies to obtain information about the plans and activities especially of a foreign government or a competing company.*
+Merriam-Webster dictionary defines espionage as, “The practice of spying or using spies to obtain information about the plans and activities especially of a foreign government or a competing company.”

 Spying is considered a crime in many countries with harsh punishments, including death.
 The United States passed the federal law called the Espionage Act of 1917.
 Throughout the years, the law has been modified many times.